srijagadiraju/my-website-portfolio/README.md

 - clone this repository (my-website-portfolio)
 - open up the folder in VSCode or your preferred IDE
 - run npm install to download the necessary files to run the website properly
-- run the index.html (home page) using your specific live server/host
+- open index.html (home page) using your specific live server/host

 ## Tech Used:
 - HTML